NVS Faculty and Staff

 Claire is an Oregon native, having grown up spending weekends exploring the Pacific Northwest with her dogs.
 Her passion for the great outdoors led her to Oregon State University, where she graduated with a degree in environmental science.
 During her free time, she enjoys utilizing positive reinforcement in training dogs, skiing, and watching Formula One.
 Before coming to NVS, she worked as a substitute teacher for Nestucca Valley School District.

-Claire is committed to helping children to discover their passions and interests through compassionate care and encouraging inquiry.
-With a scientific background, she loves to explore the mysteries of coastal ecosystems, and hopes to share her joy of learning with the NVS students.
+Claire is committed to helping children discover their passions and interests through compassionate care and encouraging inquiry.
+With a scientific background, she loves to explore the mysteries of coastal ecosystems and hopes to share her joy of learning with the NVS students.
 You’ll be able to easily spot her by the presence of one of her two Guide Dogs For the Blind puppies in training, black lab Wonton or golden retriever Lawson.

 Current Job Openings